valekar/aws-node-example/README.md

 # An AWS example for Node, express

 This project is an example for showing the usage of AWS services with expressJS.
 This application is written in Typescript.
-This projects has 3 following APIs
+This project has 3 following APIs

 1. Get Regions - Get all the regions where AWS is supported.
 2. Get VPCs - Get all the virtual private clouds in a given region.